 The Tuamotu Islands forms the largest chain of islands and atolls in French Polynesia spanning the size of Western Europe.
 Comprising of 77 narrow coral rings encircling deep blue lagoons, the main islands visited in this region are Rangiroa, Manihi, Tukehau and Fakarava.

 The Tuamotus boast some of the best diving spots in the world.
 With excellent visibility, a menagerie of colourful marine life and and fabulous drop off point where divers can “shoot the pass”, adventures continue beneath the surface….Read More

-The Austral Islands (Marquesas Islands) are the southern most islands of French Polynesia, consisting of five islands along the Tropic of Capricorn.
-The region is essentially made up of two archipelagos, to the northwest are the Tubuai islands of Maria, Rimatara, Rurutu and Raivavae while to the south east are the Bass Islands of Rapa and Marotiri.Read More
+Marquesas Islands are the northern most islands of French Polynesia, consisting of five islands along the Tropic of Capricorn.
+The region is essentially made up of two archipelagos, Geographically isolated and one of the most remote archipelagos from any continent, these 12 islands, only six of which are inhabited (Hiva Oa — the largest of the Marquesas, Tahuata, Fatu Hiva, Ua Pou, Ua Huka, Nuku Hiva), rise from the sea 1,500 kilometers northeast of The Islands of Tahiti.Read More

 The atoll of Rangiroa is considered one of the best diving spots in the world.
 Known as the endless lagoon, the atoll consists of 240 tiny islets that are no more than 3 feet in elevation above sea level encircling an infinitely deep lagoon.
 A diver’s delight!Read More